FawcettSimiyu/pizza/README.md

 # Project Name
 ### Pizza Ordering System Web Application
 ## Project Description
-The project is a cloning a studio website with all assets provided.
-It requires to cloned site to be the exact replica of the original including the styling and images.
-Other effects are required to be added using jquery and javascript.
+The project is about creating a web application that allows customers to order different sizes of pizza with one or more toppings.
+The requirements are to determine pizza prices based on sized, toppings and crust.
+On checkout, customer should be presented with an order summary form.
 ## Author Information
 Name: Fawcett Simiyu
 Profession: Student at Moringa School
 ## Setup Instructions
-The web application can be accessed live on github @ https://blackbad1.github.io/delani/
+The web application can be accessed live on github @
 ## BDD
 The project is purely front-end and there are no backend requirements based on the instructions.
 The web application uses behaviour driven development techniques.
 ## Technologies Used
 The technologies used in this web application are HTML, CSS and Javascript with its library jQuery.
-Boostrap was also used as supportive framework to style the pages.
+Boostrap and bootstrap md were also used as supportive framework to style the pages.
 ## Contact Information
 For contact please reach out on facebook:fawcett Eugene.
 Twitter: @fawcetteugene.
 LinkedIn:@fawcetteugene or Email:fawcetteugene@gmail.com
 ## License Information